Sometimes issues arise, and most can be easily resolved.

 - Locate your indoor NBN™ equipment - this will be a Connection Box and a Power Supply unit.
 This is most commonly installed on the inside of an outer wall of the premises, sometimes in the garage.

 Note: Since mid-2013, NBN™ Connection Boxes have been installed with a plastic cover by default.
 To lift this cover and see the ports and lights, gently prise the bottom of the cover away from the two clips holding it in place at the bottom of the unit and then lift the cover upwards.
-S
+This is shown in the image below.

 Note: There are different kinds of Ethernet cables.
 For NBN™ FTTP connections, we strongly recommend Cat 6 or Cat 5e.
 While a Cat 5 cable will work, it won't support the speeds of your NBN™ FTTP service.